-The Kiel Trade Indicator estimates trade flows (imports and exports) for 75 countries worldwide, the EU and world trade as a whole.
+The Kiel Trade Indicator estimates trade flows (imports and exports) of 75 countries worldwide, the EU and world trade as a whole.
+Specifically, the estimates cover over 50 individual countries as well as regions such as the EU, sub-Saharan Africa, North Africa, the Middle East or emerging Asia.
 It is based on the evaluation of ship movement data in real time.
-An algorithm programmed at the Kiel Institute uses artificial intelligence to analyze the data and translates the ship movements into nominal, seasonally adjusted growth figures compared with the previous month.
+An algorithm programmed at the Kiel Institute uses artificial intelligence to analyze the data and translates the ship movements into price and seasonally adjusted growth figures compared with the previous month.

 Arriving and departing ships are recorded for 500 ports worldwide.
 In addition, ship movements in 100 maritime regions are analyzed and the effective utilization of container ships is derived from draught information.
 Country-port correlations can be used to generate forecasts, even for countries without their own deep-sea ports.